 Author: Vanessa Ngan, Staff Writer, 2002.
 Updated by Amanda Oakley, 2004

-Collagen treatment is a safe, non-surgical procedure that softens lines and furrows on the face.
+Collagen replacement therapy is a safe, non-surgical procedure that softens lines and furrows on the face.

-Tiny quantities of collagen are injected under the line or scar through very fine needles, boosting the skin's natural collagen.
+Tiny quantities of collagen are injected under the line or scar through very narrow guage needles, boosting the skin's natural collagen.
 The effects can be maintained by small ‘top-up’ collagen injections two or three times a year.

 Injectable bovine collagen is made of sterile, purified collagen from cow skin.
 Human collagen implants are highly purified and isolated from human skin grown in a laboratory.
 The cells have been grown for the last ten years or so primarily to manufacture living skin-equivalents to treat burns and ulcers.